obarthel/amiga-smbfs/README.md

 #### 5.3.1. `CACHE=CACHESIZE/N/K`

-The file system attempts to optimize accesses to the file server when directory entries are being read.
+The file system attempts to optimize access to the file server when directory entries are being read.

 This information is stored in a cache which by default will hold up to 170 entries.
-Since each entry will require about 255 bytes of storage, the entire 170 entry cache will occupy more than 40 KB of memory.
+Since each entry will require about 255 bytes of storage, the entire 170-entry cache will occupy more than 40 KB of memory.

 You may want to change this requirement, by making the cache smaller or larger using the `CACHESIZE` parameter.
 The size of the cache cannot be smaller than 10 entries.